chapter-three/applenews/README.md

 SSL certificate problem: unable to get local issuer certificate
 ```

 **Solution:** This is a mis-configuration in your server setup.
 Depending on what server OS you are using, the fix is different.
-Please see this StackOverflow post "[curl: (60) SSL certificate : unable to get local issuer certificate](http://stackoverflow.com/questions/24611640/curl-60-ssl-certificate-unable-to-get-local-issuer-certificate)" For more information on possible fixes specific for your system
+Please see this StackOverflow post "[curl: (60) SSL certificate : unable to get local issuer certificate](http://stackoverflow.com/questions/24611640/curl-60-ssl-certificate-unable-to-get-local-issuer-certificate)" for more information on possible fixes specific for your system.

 ---